jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 These Rules apply along with and in addition to the General Rules for the Home & Garden Department, and the General Rules of Addison County Fair 8: Field Days.

-Entries will be accepted at the HOME & GARDEN CENTER BUILDING on Sunday, Aug {{sunday}} from 1-4pm and Monday, Aug {{monday}} from 9:30-12:30pm
+Entries will be accepted at the HOME & GARDEN CENTER BUILDING on Sunday, Aug {{config.sunday}} from 1-4pm and Monday, Aug {{config.monday}} from 9:30-12:30pm

 Judging takes place Monday afternoon.
 Items entered on Sunday will not be as fresh as those entered on Monday.